 R103.5 Retention of construction documents.
-One set of approved construction documents shall be retained by the code official or other authority having jurisdiction for a period of not less than 180 days from date of completion of the permitted work, or as required by state or local laws.
+One set of approved construction documents shall be retained by the code official or other authority having jurisdictionauthority having jurisdiction, where one exists, for a period of not less than 180 days from date of completion of the permitted work, or as required by state or local laws.

-SECTION R104 INSPECTIONS
+SECTION R104 INSPECTION S

 R104.1 General.
-Where required, cConstruction or work for which a permit is required shall be subject to inspection by the code official code official or other authority having jurisdiction or his or her designated agent, and such construction or work shall remain accessible and exposed for inspection purposes until approved.
-It shall be the duty of the permit applicant to cause the work to remain accessible and exposed for inspection shall be liable for expense entailed in the removal or replacement of any material, product, system or building component required to allow inspection to validate compliance with this code.
+Where required, construction or work for which a permit is required shall be subject to inspection by the code official or other authority having jurisdiction authority having jurisdiction, where one exists, or his or her designated agent, and such construction or work shall remain accessible and exposed for inspection purposes until approved.
+It shall be the duty of the permit applicant to cause the work to remain accessible and exposed for inspection purposes.
+Neither the code official nor the jurisdiction shall be liable for expense entailed in the removal or replacement of any material, product, system or building component required to allow inspection to validate compliance with this code.

-R104.2 Required inspectionsapprovals.
+R104.2 Required approvals.

-Work shall not be done beyond the point indicated in each successive inspection without first obtaining the approval of the code official or other authority having jurisdiction.
-The code official or other authority hav- ing jurisdiction, upon notification, shalf make the requested inspections and shall either indicate the portion of the con- struction that is satisfactory as completed, or notify the permit holder or his or her agent wherein the same fails to comply with this code.
-Any portions that do not comply shall be cor- rected and such portion shall not be covered or concealed until authorized by the code official or other authority having jurisdiction.
+Work shall not be done beyond the point indicated in each successive inspection without first obtaining the approval of the code official or other authority having jurisdiction, where one exists.
+The code official or other authority having jurisdictionauthority having jurisdiction, where one exists,, upon notification, shall make the requested inspections and shall either indicate the portion of the construction that is satisfactory as completed, or notify the permit holder or his or her agent wherein the same fails to comply with this code.
+Any portions that do not comply shall be corrected and such portion shall not be covered or concealed until authorized by the code official or other authority having jurisdiction authority having jurisdiction, where one exists,